martinezpl/eco-cli/README.md

 <img src="https://user-images.githubusercontent.com/64603095/109705701-58cce300-7b98-11eb-84cd-6eb0e73686d6.png" width="600" height="300" />

 It provides a quick way to record your money flow through a simple interface.

 The records are arranged & kept in neat tables that are being stored in your local `$HOME/eco_tables` path.

-Moreover, `eco` scraps a daily fun-fact to add a bit of motivation towards regular usage :)
+Also, `eco` scraps a daily fun-fact to add a bit of motivation towards regular usage :) So:

 1. Categorize your budget flow across income-spending-saving trio.
 2. Spend 30 seconds an evening to keep an eye on your pocket!